Payday Loans in Ohio: Subprime Report

 According to the Consumer Financial Protection Bureau (CFPB), a typical small consumer loan borrower gets stuck in 10 loans a year—one after the other.
-As with payday loans, title lenders are able to evade consumer protections through a loophole in the laws.
+As with payday loans, title lenders were able to evade consumer protections through a loophole in the laws.
 Despite Ohio Legislature’s best efforts, consumers can still take out title loans in Ohio.
-Title lenders in the state exploit Ohio’s Second Mortgage Loan Act and Ohio’s Credit Services Organization (CSO) Act to continue lending with no limits on interest or fees.
+Title lenders in the state previously exploited the Ohio’s Second Mortgage Loan Act and Ohio’s Credit Services Organization (CSO) Act to continue lending with no limits on interest or fees.

-Every year, between 5% and 9% of borrowers lose their vehicles to auto title loans in Ohio.
-Even if they don’t lose their vehicles, most title loan borrowers in Ohio will be stuck in their loans for months at a time, racking up more interest and more fees as time goes on.
+During that time, between 5% and 9% of borrowers lost their vehicles to auto title loans in Ohio.
+Even if they didn’t lose their vehicles, most title loan borrowers in Ohio were stuck in their loans for months at a time, racking up more interest and more fees as time passed.

 Regulating Payday and Title Loans in Ohio